Pawan Kalyan: 2014–present: Balancing acting with political career

 In March 2014, Kalyan founded the Janasena Party and actively campaigned in the 2014 elections.
 Thereafter, he continued his political career alongside his film career.
 His first film release after starting Janasena was Gopala Gopala (2015), a Telugu remake of the Hindi film OMG – Oh My God!
 (2012).
 The film featured Kalyan starring alongside Venkatesh and was directed by Kishore Kumar Pardasani.
 It was produced by D. Suresh Babu and Sharrath Marar.
 Made on a budget of ₹12 crore, the film was released in January 2015 as a Sankranthi release.
 In the film, Pawan Kalyan plays Lord Krishna in disguise as a common man, Govinda Gopala Hari, to help a devout atheist challenge fraudulent godmen and promote a true understanding of God.
 It received positive reviews from critics and was commercially successful grossing ₹88.1 crore with a distributor share of ₹41.1 crore.

 In 2016, Kalyan starred in Sardaar Gabbar Singh.
 It was co-written and directed by K. S. Ravindra, based on an original story by Kalyan himself.
 It was a sequel to his 2012 film Gabbar Singh.
 The film was released worldwide in April 2016, along with a Hindi dubbed version, on a screen count of 3,200 thus becoming the second biggest Telugu film release after Baahubali: The Beginning (2015).
 It received mixed reviews from critics.

 Katamarayudu (2017), a remake of Tamil film Veeram (2014) marked Kalyan's second collaboration with Kishore Kumar Pardasani.
 In the film, Pawan Kalyan plays Katamarayudu, a selfless man who prioritizes his brothers' well-being over his own and eventually wins the approval of his love interest's father by proving his bravery and commitment.
 The film received mixed reviews, with the music being widely criticized as a major letdown and one of the weakest albums in Pawan Kalyan's career.

 Kalyan's next film Agnyaathavaasi (2018), written and directed by Trivikram Srinivas, was touted as his 25th film.
 The film stars Kalyan, Aadhi Pinisetty, Keerthy Suresh and Anu Emmanuel in lead roles.
 In the film, Kalyan plays Abhishikth Bhargav, the eldest son of a powerful businessman who returns to his family’s company from exile to uncover the truth behind his father's death and reclaim his rightful place in the business empire.
 Upon release, it received negative reviews from both critics and audiences, alike.
 The film was a box-office bomb.

 In August 2017, Pawan Kalyan announced his intention to focus on politics starting October 2017 after completing his film commitments.
 Following the release of Agnyathavaasi in January 2018, Kalyan officially retired from the film industry to concentrate on his political career with the Janasena Party.
 During this period, from late 2017 to late 2019, he did not take on any new film projects.
-Speculation about his return to cinema began in September 2019, with discussions about potential scripts from directors like Krish and efforts by producer Dil Raju to convince him to choose a project.